mike361/mask-guided-stereo-crack-depth/README.md

 # Citation

-This manuscript is currently under review at *Automation in Construction*.
+This manuscript is currently under review at *Engineering Structures*.
 The citation information will be updated upon acceptance and publication.